Zion-Zion/Pizza-Runner/README.md

 # Pizza-Runner

-In this project, I use SQL to answer business questions for a hypothetical company, Pizza Runner.
+In this project, I used SQL to answer business questions for a hypothetical company, Pizza Runner.
 This repo houses the queries used, while the documentation can be found here.

 ## ERD
 ![](/Tables/ERD.png)